axelvestberg/code-challenges/README.md

 ## Todo
 - [x] Install npm and jest
 - [x] Write unit tests for the challenges
-- [ ] Update readmes for all tests, include: title, description, code, tests and results.
+- [x] Update readmes for all tests, include: title, description, code, tests and results.
+- [ ] Think of a good way to write a test for fizz buzz without repeating the logic inside the test.